Postdoctoral fellows

 4. What is your ideal scenario for a postdoc and beyond?

-5. Is your graduate advisor likely to recommend you at a high enough level that you could achieve your goals?
-Would they write a letter saying that you qualify as an assistant professor at Harvard or MIT?
+5. Is your graduate advisor likely to recommend you at a high enough level that you could achieve your post-post-doc goals?

-Please email your current CV/resume and have a letter of reference from your advisor emailed to Mollinedo, Mayra (mmollinedo@genetics.med.harvard.edu)
+Please email your current CV/resume and have a letter of reference from your advisor emailed to Emma Taddeo.

 Thanks,